Yuba County Five: Evidence in trailer

-Weiher's body was on a bed with eight sheets wrapped around it, including the head.
+Weiher's body, wrapped in eight sheets including the head, was found on a bed, inside the trailer.
 The autopsy showed that he had died of a combination of starvation and hypothermia.
-Weiher had lost nearly half his 200 lb; the growth of his beard suggested he had lived as long as thirteen weeks from when he had last shaved.
+Weiher had lost nearly half his 200 lb; the growth of his beard suggested he had lived slightly more than three months from when he had last shaved.
 His feet were badly frostbitten, almost gangrenous.
-On a table next to the bed were some of Weiher's personal effects, including his wallet (with cash), a nickel ring with "Ted" engraved on it, and a gold necklace he also wore.
-Also on the table was a gold watch, without its crystal, which Weiher's family said was not his, and a partially melted candle.
+On a table next to the bed were some of Weiher's personal effects, including his wallet (with cash), a nickel ring with "Ted" engraved on it and a gold necklace he also wore.
+Also on the table was a gold watch, missing its crystal, which Weiher's family said was not his, and a partially melted candle.
 He was wearing a velour shirt and lightweight pants, but his shoes could not be found.

 Most puzzling to the investigators was how Weiher had come to his fate.
-No fire had been set in the trailer's fireplace, despite an ample supply of matches and paperback novels to use as kindling.
+The trailer's fireplace had not been used, despite an ample supply of matches and paperback novels to use as kindling.
 Heavy forestry clothing, which could have kept the men warm, also remained where it had been stored.
-A dozen C-ration cans from a storage shed outside had been opened and their contents consumed, but a locker in the same shed that held an even greater assortment of dehydrated foods, enough to keep all five men fed for a year if that had been necessary, had not even been opened.
+A dozen C-ration cans from a storage shed outside had been opened and their contents consumed, but a locker in the same shed that held an even greater assortment of dehydrated foods, enough to keep all five men fed for a year if necessary, had not even been opened.
 Similarly, another shed nearby held a butane tank with a valve that, had it been opened, would have fed the trailer's heating system.

-Weiher's family members said that he lacked common sense as a result of his mental disability.
-For example, he often asked why he should stop at a stop sign, and one night he had to be dragged out of bed while the ceiling of his bedroom was burning in a house fire because he was afraid he would miss his job if he got up.
+Weiher's family said that he lacked common sense as a result of his cognitive disability.
+For example, he often asked why it was necessary to stop at a stop sign, and one night had to be dragged out of bed while the ceiling of his bedroom was burning in a house fire, because he was afraid he would miss his job if he didn't get ample sleep.

-It also seemed that Weiher had not been alone in the trailer, and that Mathias and possibly Huett had been there with him.
+It also appeared that Weiher had not been alone in the trailer, and that Mathias had also been there.
 Mathias's tennis sneakers were in the trailer, and the C-rations had been opened with a P-38 can opener, with which only Mathias or Madruga would have been familiar from their military service.
 Mathias, his feet perhaps also swollen from frostbite, could have decided to put Weiher's shoes on instead if he had ventured outside.
-The sheets all over Weiher's body also suggested that one of the others had been there with him, as his gangrenous feet would have been in too much pain for him to pull them over his body himself.
+The sheets covering Weiher's body also suggested that one of the others had been there with him, as his gangrenous feet would have caused too much pain for him to pull them over his body himself.